yuyang339/cs140e-21spr/labs/4-uart/README.md

   3. The final test, is to recompile your `bootloader` to use your uart and see that it boots the `hello` you used above.

+  4. And then run the tests from lab 3.

 ##### `libpi-fake`